PozzettiAndrea/ComfyUI-SAM3DObjects/README.md

 **Notes:**
 - Checkpoints are automatically downloaded to `ComfyUI/models/sam3d/`
 - Models are cached globally to avoid reloading
+- Automatic GPU capability detection ensures compatibility with all NVIDIA GPUs

 #### SAM3DGenerate
 Generate 3D object from image and mask.